travis-ci/docs-travis-ci-com/user/languages/ruby.md

       - CHEF_VERSION=0.10.2
       - CHEF_VERSION=0.10.4

-Same technique is often applied to test against multiple databases, templating engines, [hosted] service providers and so on.
+The same technique is often applied to test against multiple databases, templating engines, hosted service providers and so on.

 ## Testing against multiple JDKs (JRuby)